 To move this initiative forward, I’m proposing through a WPIC sub-committee hearing with all stakeholders to continue the dialogue, identifying the issues, prioritize those issues and seek solutions.

-A appoint a sub-committee of WPIC to tentative meet Nov.
+Appoint a sub-committee of WPIC to tentative meet Nov.
 28. The committee would consist of: Senators Sales and Welborn, Representatives Cohenour and Carter, and myself.
 Of course, all members are encouraged and welcome to participate.

 The agenda would be to have reports that would include identified concerns, from DNRC, Water Court, and all stakeholders (attorneys, consultants, water rights holders of agricultural, municipal, industrial, and others) to fully learn and understand the concerns, challenges, and suggested recommendations.